SuperTradeCoin/supertradecoin/doc/bootstrap.md

     https://uk.bootstrap.chain.so/bootstrap.dat

 ### Importing the blockchain
-Launch the MineGoldCoin Core client once before continuing the process and then exit the MineGoldCoin Core software.
+Launch the SuperTradeCoin Core client once before continuing the process and then exit the SuperTradeCoin Core software.
 Be sure not to have an actively used wallet in use.
-Now we are going to copy the download of the blockchain to the MineGoldCoin Core data directory.
+Now we are going to copy the download of the blockchain to the SuperTradeCoin Core data directory.
 You should run the client software at least once so it can generate the data directory.
-Copy the downloaded bootstrap.dat file into the MineGoldCoin data folder.
+Copy the downloaded bootstrap.dat file into the SuperTradeCoin data folder.

 **For Windows users:**
 Open explorer, and type into the address bar:

-    %APPDATA%\Roaming\MineGoldCoin
+    %APPDATA%\Roaming\SuperTradeCoin

 This will open up the data folder.
 It should look like the image below.
 Copy over the bootstrap.dat from your download folder to this directory.
 ![Fig4](img/dogestrap1.png)